Alaska Thunderfuck: 2016–2017: RuPaul's Drag Race All Stars and Poundcake

+2018–2020: Race Chaser, Vagina, and pageant

-Since July 2018 she has hosted a podcast with fellow Drag Race alumna Willam Belli.
-The podcast, titled "Race Chaser" is "devoted to the discussion and dissection of every episode of Rupaul's Drag Race."
-Alaska and Jeremy Mikush, performing as Alaska and Jeremy, released their debut album Amethyst Journey in August 2018.
+Since 2018, Alaska has hosted the podcast Race Chaser with fellow Drag Race alumna Willam Belli.
+The podcast is "devoted to the discussion and dissection of every episode" of RuPaul's Drag Race.
+Alaska and Jeremy Mikush, performing as Alaska and Jeremy, released their debut album Amethyst Journey in 2018.

 In 2019, Alaska released her third album titled Vagina.

-Soon after, she created and hosted The Drag Queen of the Year Pageant Competition Award Contest Competition, in Montalban Theater in Hollywood.
+Soon after, she created and hosted The Drag Queen of the Year Pageant Competition Award Contest Competition at the Montalban Theater in Hollywood.
 The event was sold-out and featured eight different drag artists competing for the crown.
-The eventual winner, decided by Alaska and a panel of judges including Peppermint, Sharon Needles, Willam, and Abhora, a former contestant on season two of The Boulet Brothers' Dragula.
-In June 2019, a panel of judges from New York magazine placed her seventh on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.
+The eventual winner, decided by Alaska and a panel of judges including Peppermint, Sharon Needles, and Willam, was Abhora, a former contestant on season two of The Boulet Brothers' Dragula.
+The event has since been hosted annually by Alaska alongside Lola LeCroix, with a documentary series following the production of the 2022 edition, Behind the Drag Queen of the Year Pageant Competition Award Contest Competition, being released in 2023.
+In June 2023, a panel of judges from New York magazine placed Alaska seventh on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

-Alaska's first comedy special, which is currently untitled, will air on OutTV in Canada in late 2019.

-She is scheduled to release a memoir, My Name's Yours, What's Alaska?: A Memoir on November 9, 2021.
+2021–present: Red 4 Filth and memoir

-She is one of the most followed queens from Drag Race, and has accumulated over 1.8 million Instagram followers as of October, 2021.
+Alaska's first comedy special, The Alaska Thunderfuck Extra Special Comedy Special, aired on OutTV in Canada in 2021.
+She is one of the most followed queens from Drag Race, and has accumulated over 1.8 million Instagram followers as of October 2021.

+She released her memoir, My Name's Yours, What's Alaska?: A Memoir on November 9, 2021.

+In June 2023, Alaska took up the role of Princess in the Dungeons & Dragons themed show Dungeons and Drag Queens, which was also the 18th season of the actual play anthology series Dimension 20 on Dropout.
+In 2025, she reprised the role in the show's second season.